 7.)
 Know the law.
 Cycling laws vary among different states and municipalities and ignorance is no excuse for breaking these laws.
 Visit official websites or contact local cycling advocacy groups to ensure that you know the rules before you hit the road.

 Take a hike.
 I am so blessed to live in such a gorgeous area with so many amazing places to go hiking.
-T846f76_b430f285102849b196a25cf9f3f27537his photo was shot during a break while on the beautiful Horsetooth Falls hike just west of Fort Collins, Colorado.
+This photo was shot during a break while on the beautiful Horsetooth Falls hike just west of Fort Collins, Colorado.

 Whether you’re blessed to live near the mountains (like me) or near a beach, prairie or city–there are always fun places to go hiking.
 Even busy urban areas usually have parks that offer hiking opportunities.